 For healthcare professionals

-We encourage you to register so that we can provide you with the latest information about treatment advances, clinical trials, upcoming research workshops, and resources for your patients.
+We encourage you to sign up for our monthly newsletters so that we can provide you with the latest information about treatment advances, clinical trials, upcoming research workshops, and resources for your patients.

 Outline: Treatment | Research | Resources for your patients

 The Understanding Chordoma and Treatment pages on our website provide a good starting point for those unfamiliar with chordoma.
 Additionally, the following pages on our website contain information relevant for the treatment of chordoma:

 - List of all clinical trials open to chordoma patients

 - Summary of all published responses to systemic therapy

 - List of all particle therapy centers across the world

 - Therapeutic Target Dashboard highlighting the genes, proteins, and signaling pathways that may be promising targets for The use of drugs that spread through the body to kill cancer cells.
 Also called chemotherapy or drug therapy.

 - Best practices for the management of local-regional recurrent chordoma: a position paper by the Chordoma Global Consensus Group (Annals of Oncol.
 2017)

 - Building a global consensus approach to chordoma: a position paper from the medical and patient community (Lancet Oncol.
 2015)